TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

     imgadm create [-p <url>] <vm-uuid> [<manifest-field>=<value> ...]

-        Create a new image from a prepared and stopped VM.
+        Create an image from the given VM and manifest data.

+        There are two basic calling modes: (1) a prepare-image script is provided (via "-s") to have imgadm automatically run the script inside the VM before image creation; or (2) the given VM is already "prepared" and shutdown.

+        The former involves snapshotting the VM, running the prepare-image script (via the SmartOS mdata operator-script facility), creating the image, rolling back to the pre-prepared state.
+This is preferred because it is (a) easier (fewer steps to follow for imaging) and (b) safe (gating with snapshot/rollback ensures the VM is unchanged by imaging -- the preparation script is typically destructive.

-        To create a new virtual image, one first creates a VM from an existing image, customizes it, runs "sm-prepare-image", shuts it down, and then runs this "imgadm create" to create the image file and manifest.
+        With the latter, one first creates a VM from an existing image, customizes it, runs "sm-prepare-image" (or equivalent for KVM guest OSes), shuts it down, runs this "imgadm create" to create the image file and manifest, and finally destroys the "proto" VM.

-        This will snapshot the VM, create a manifest and image file and delete the snapshot.
-Optionally the image can be published directly to a given image repository (IMGAPI) via "-p URL" (or that can be done separately via "imgadm publish").
+        With either calling mode, the image can optionally be published directly to a given image repository (IMGAPI) via "-p URL".
+This can also be done separately via "imgadm publish".

         Usage:
             imgadm create [<options>] <vm-uuid> [<manifest-field>=<value> ...]